-Once you've signed up, your Dashboard gives you full access to the Professional Learning modules and allows you to track your progress.
-If you're at a Be You Service, your Action Team Leader and your organisation's leader (typically the director or similar) will also be able to see which modules you've started and completed.
+Once you've signed up, your dashboard gives you full access to the Professional Learning modules, and allows you to track your progress.
+If you're at a Be You School, your Action Team Leader and your organisation's leader (typically your principal or similar) will also be able to see which modules you've started and completed.
 This is so they can track how well the entire learning community is doing in reaching its goals.